digital-science/dimensions-api-lab/2-sample-applications/Patents-linked-to-KSU/README.md

 ### Goal

-We want to measure the distribution of publications per EU cities, in a given year (eg 2018).
+We want to obtain info about all patents citing publications from a given University, in this cases, Kent State University (KSU).

-This will allow us to create a nice-looking map, where cities producing more research can be identified visually.

-The same approach could be used for other geographical areas and time-spans.

 ### Output

-See the cities_bar.html file for a visualisation of the results.
+See the `/data` folder for CSV outputs, and `/export` folder for an HTML version of the notebook.